 Colonia is a lovely old style town with a relaxing village style vibe.
-It’s the complete opposite of Buenos Aires big city feel.
-And Argentines go to Colonia in droves to escape Buenos Aires and relax.
+It’s a UNESCO world heritage site and it’s the complete opposite of Buenos Aires big city feel.
+Which is why Argentines go to Colonia in droves, to escape Buenos Aires and relax.

 Renewing Your Argentina Tourist Visa – Buquebus Paquetes

 As opposed to taking a return trip in a single day, I personally use visa runs to Colonia as an excuse for a weekend getaway.
 Buquebus has what’s know as ‘paquetes’ (packages in english).
 These paquetes include the return ferry, hotel accommodation (with breakfasts), hotel transfers and travel insurance.

 Paid for in Argentina Pesos acquired at the Dólar Blue rate, they’re incredibly cheap.
 These packages are so cheap it doesn’t make sense to do a return trip to Colonia in a single day.
 And to give you an idea of the prices, below is a breakdown of what I spent on my last weekend in Colonia.

 |Inclusions||Paquete||No Paquete (same day return)|

 |Ferry to Colonia||Yes||A$8,436|

 |Ferry from Colonia to Buenos Aires||Yes||A$8,436 (A$15,579 if bought independently)|

 |Travel Insurance (Universal Assist)||Yes||No|

 |Hotel Stay (2 nights)||Hotel Italiano||No|